 Looking to stay just one night in Hana?
 Read more about picking the right Hana accommodations.

 Where to Stay on North Maui and Upcountry

-We really believe a trip to Maui isn’t complete without a trip to Upcountry and North Maui.
+We really believe a trip to Maui isn’t complete without a trip to Upcountry.
 Away from the more tourist-popular zones, you’ll get a completely different vibe when you explore these areas.

-You’ll find North Shore and Upcountry to be a little more residential and you won’t find large resorts.
+You’ll find upcountry to be a little more residential and you won’t find large resorts.
 Your options here include smaller, boutique hotels and vacation rentals.

 - Paia Inn: A hip spot that earns a place in the (also hip) town of Paia.
 The Paia Inn is a small boutique hotel with rooms and suites along the ocean.
 Walk to everything that you need to in town or enjoy a retreat at the hotel.
 But warning: this hotel will raise your expectations when it comes to design and aesthetics.
 It’s hard to find other hotels that compare.
 Book a stay at the Paia Inn here.

 - Courtyard by Marriott Kahului Airport: sometimes you just need a night or two by the airport.
 You might have a late flight in before heading to Hana or an early flight out and you prefer to stay close.
 Either way, the Courtyard Marriott is the closest option to the airport and there are even some good food trucks nearby.